 The ability to orchestrate workloads and data between public and private clouds can provide impressive cost savings; however, you need to carefully budget for your hybrid cloud IT investment.
 Provisioning a private cloud infrastructure requires significant upfront investment in software and possibly hardware.
 However, heavy reliance on public cloud resources can lead to large monthly usage bills.
 The key is finding the right balance that fits your company.

 Choose a scaling strategy

 One of the main draws of a hybrid cloud setup is how easy it is to extend your IT capabilities by simply provisioning more resources from the public provider when your storage or computing needs grow.
-However, private clouds are scalable too, so the right scaling strategy is important.
+Since private clouds are scalable too, the right scaling strategy is important.

 Implement a security policy

 Security is obviously imperative in any IT setup, and in the hybrid cloud, it can be tricky to get right.
 There is a need to bridge security between private/on-premises systems and public cloud systems into a cohesive whole.

 The most important thing is to identify security needs early and put a consistent security policy into operation in advance of migrating to a hybrid cloud setup.
 The cloud computing security policy should consider network security (encryption), unprotected APIs, risk assessments, regulatory compliance, data redundancy, and proper authentication.